LopezAnthony/LahthonyOTPAuthBundle/README.md

 Step 3: Implements OTPAuthInterface
 -------------------------

 You need to implement the OTPAuthInterface on your User Entity commonly present in `src/AppBundle/Entity/User`.

+:warning: **Do not forget to generate getter setter.** :warning:

 ```php
 <?php